nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `DEADLINE` must be in the format DD-MM-YYYY
 * `DEADLINE` must not be earlier than the current date
 * To edit the `PRIORITY_STATUS` of the task, the task must already have a priority status tagged to it
-* The edited `PRIORITY_STATUS` of the task should not be the same as the current PRIORITY_STATUS of the task
+* The edited `PRIORITY_STATUS` of the task should not be the same as the current priority status of the task
 * To edit the `DEADLINE` of the task, the task must already have a deadline tagged to it
 * `DEADLINE` should not be the same as the current deadline tagged to the task